cogniteam/cognitao_ros2/README.md

 Create your own server:
 The next step is to create the server in the include directory.
-On the top of the file add this lines:
+On the top of the file add those lines:
 ```
 #include <inttypes.h>
 #include <memory>